yosswi414/Competitive-Programming/README.md

 # Competitive-Programming

-Something made during attempts to solve problems and for learning in competitive programming.
+Something made during attempts to solve problems and for learning in competitive programming or programming language.

-You can use it as you want.
+Maybe a few library which has nothing to do with competitive programming will be uploaded later.